hukai916/scATACpipe/README.md

 The final execution command looks like below:
 ```
-nextflow run main.nf -profile singularity,lsf, -c ./conf/test_chromap_final.config -resume session_id
+nextflow run main.nf -profile singularity,lsf -c ./conf/test_chromap_final.config -resume session_id
 ```
-Note that, the `-resume session_id` must be supplied in order to skip already-performed analyses and the session id can be found by `nextflow log` command.
+Note that, the `-resume session_id` must be supplied in order to skip already-performed analyses and the corresponding session id can be found by `nextflow log` command.

 ## Documentation